ShreyaMaitra/OOAD_Project2.2/README.md

 ![image](https://user-images.githubusercontent.com/59019087/219286539-db090aa6-f1c0-4310-9371-e3af69a280a6.png)

 # UML Changes
-we are only considering Staff as the abstract class .
+We are only considering Staff as the abstract class .
 In the previous UML we had considered Vehicle also as an abstract class.

 # Assumptions :